 Elasticsearch for Big Data: A 360° Single View

-Businesses are increasingly turning to big data for content aggregation across multiple business systems to create a comprehensive ‘single source of truth’ or a ‘360-degree view’ of the organization for critical business objects, such as customers, products, employees, locations, stores, etc. The goal is to deliver new insights through visualizations and analytics on these aggregate data views, but what is the best way to accomplish this?
+Businesses are increasingly turning to big data for content aggregation across multiple business systems to create a comprehensive ‘single source of truth’ or a ‘360-degree view’ of the organisation for critical business objects, such as customers, products, employees, locations, stores, etc. The goal is to deliver new insights through visualisations and analytics on these aggregate data views, but what is the best way to accomplish this?

 About Our Speakers

 Paul Nelson was an early pioneer in the field of text retrieval and has worked on search engines for over 25 years.
 During his many years in the industry, Paul has been involved in hundreds of text search installations of all shapes and sizes.
 This includes enterprise search for dozens of fortune 500 corporations as well as large government installations.
 Paul is the Innovation Lead for Content Analytics at Accenture where he provides architectural oversight for clients’ projects and conducts design, technology research and training.